freeCodeCamp/guide/pages/docs/certificates-guide/nesting-for-loops/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Nesting For Loops"
+title: "Nesting For Loops"
+parent: "certificates-guide"
 ---

 If you have a multi-dimensional array, you can use the same logic as the prior Challenge to loop through both the array and any sub-arrays.
 Here is an example: